Important Info for Class of 2027

 Music Information for All Incoming Students

-The Sunderman Conservatory of Music offers several courses that fulfill requirements of the Gettysburg Curriculum for students who are undecided or in majors outside of music, including MUS_CLAS 101 Introduction to Music Listening and MUS_CLAS 102 World Music.
+The Sunderman Conservatory of Music offers several courses that fulfill requirements of the Gettysburg Curriculum for students who are undecided or in majors outside of music, such as MUS_CLAS 102 World Music and MUS_CLAS 105 Intro to Contemporary Music.

 Peace And Justice Studies